Bring an idea to life with concept art.

 How are ideas brought to life as visuals?
 From films to video games, concept art is a vital part of visual storytelling.
 In this article, we’ll explain the definition of concept art, what it can be used for and why it’s so useful - whether you’re a budding creative or a working pro.

 When ideas become reality.

 Concept art is an essential first step in the entertainment industry for visual and story development.
-“Everything that you see in a movie, especially in a fantasy or sci-fi movie, is usually first done by a concept artist,” says Karla Ortiz, an illustrator and concept artist.
-Concept art takes the form of illustrations, drawings, paintings, sculptures, and models in both traditional and digital mediums.
+“Everything that you see in a film, especially in a fantasy or sci-fi film, is usually first done by a concept artist,” says Karla Ortiz, an illustrator and concept artist.
+Concept art takes the form of illustrations, drawings, paintings, sculptures and models in both traditional and digital media.
 It is highly collaborative, with many iterations between artists and the director before any concept moves on to production.

 Different kinds of concept art.